alexschneider/teascript/README.md

 ```

 #### Control Flow
-Variables assignments and mutations only get you so far.
+Variable assignments and mutations only get you so far.
 That's why we have
 `if`s, `for`s, `while`s and functions.

 #### Ifs